BioMihanoid/Philosophers/README.md

 _This is a **21 School/Ecole 42** Project_

 # Philosophers
-## I never thought philosophy would be so deadly
+I never thought philosophy would be so deadly

+## Description
 This is a project in which I studied the multithreading of the C language on a slightly modified task of philosophers from Dijkstra

 ## Project goals